conradplake/the-tunnel-chase/README.md

 # the-tunnel-chase
 A short star wars inspired 3d demo of a millennium falcon chasing down a tie fighter through an asteroid tunnel.
-Made with licence-free models and music from pixabay.
-In addition to Java it requires OpenJFX for mp3 playback.
+Made with free models from TurboSquid and music from Pixabay.
+In addition to Java (JRE) <a href="https://openjfx.io/">OpenJFX</a> is required for mp3 playback.

 <table>
 <tr>